-

 Being an FAA private pilot certificate holder, you must understand the privileges and limitations of your certificate.

-Click here for a brief overview of private pilot certificate privileges, limitations, and requirements.
+We recommend getting a brief overview of private pilot certificate privileges, limitations, and requirements.

 Maintaining the FAA Certificate

-Currency is crucial for safety in aviation.
+Currency is important for safety in aviation.

 There are specific rules and regulations for pilots to maintain their FAA certificate.

-Although a private certificate and commercial certificate are valid for life, there are specific ongoing requirements to remain current.
+Although a private certificate and a commercial certificate are valid for life, there are specific ongoing requirements to remain current.

 The general requirements are:

-• Three take-offs and landings every 90 days to take passengers
+- Three take-offs and landings every 90 days to take passengers.

 Conclusion